-Example: “The methodology I use most and prefer is agile.
-The reason I like this iterative framework is that there are daily stand-ups in which the team gets together to discuss the day’s development goals and any issues that we’ve encountered.
-The other reason I prefer to use the agile methodology is that errors are identified and corrected at each stage of the process.
+Example: “The methodology I use most and prefer is Agile.
+The reason I like this iterative framework is there are daily stand-ups in which the team gets together to discuss the day’s development goals and any issues we’ve encountered.
+The other reason I prefer to use Agile methodology is because errors are identified and corrected at each stage of the process.
 This results in better quality software and less debugging at the end of the project.”

 Questions: What QA process have you worked with in the past?

-Example: “Since I develop using the agile framework, the quality control processes I use the most are the ones used within this framework.
-I have worked with waterfall, just in time, and SQA as well.
-I feel comfortable transitioning between QA processes, and I am confident I can easily adapt to any that you are using.”
+Example: “Since I develop using the Agile framework, the quality control processes I use the most are the ones used within this framework.
+I have worked with Waterfall, Just in Time, and SQA as well.
+I feel comfortable transitioning between QA processes, and I am confident I can easily adapt to anything you are using.”

-Questions: How do you go about testing and finding bugs in the applications you have developed?
+Questions: How do you go about testing and finding bugs in applications you have developed?

 Questions: Can you describe what you know about object-oriented programming?